nagasudhirpulla/taming_python/blog/skills/oauth_authorize_code_flow.md

 - Client application sends the authorization code, client id and client secret to the OAuth server for obtaining access token and id token
 - OAuth server validates the authorization code, client id and client secret and issues access token and id token to the client
 - Client application can access user information using id_token and call other APIs on behalf of the user using access_token
-- Client web application can authenticate and login the user with the details present in the id_token (like
+- Client web application can authenticate and login the user with the details present in the id_token (like username, email etc)

 ## Client credentials flow demo with Keycloak